 Usually, it’s just genuine positivity that leads you to wish everyone a happy day.
 Happy Monday, happy long weekend, happy almost Friday, you name it and we’ve certainly used it.
 Unfortunately, this opener is cliche at best and insincere at worst.
 Let’s be honest, no one really is happy that it’s Monday.
 The exception is actual holidays, like wishing your colleague a “happy end of Mercury retrograde season!”
 Some days deserve an extra celebration, but the 20th Monday of the year isn’t one.

-Try this instead: If you’re looking to build a positive rapport and be more conversational, ditch this impersonal phrase and replace it with something individualized, like a question about a recent workshop you attended, or commentary on a podcast they’ve recommended.
+Try saying this instead at work: If you’re looking to build a positive rapport and be more conversational, ditch this impersonal phrase and replace it with something individualized, like a question about a recent workshop you attended, or commentary on a podcast they’ve recommended.
 If nothing comes to mind, feel free to just scrap it altogether and get right to your point.
 Most people scan through their emails quickly and will appreciate a concise, well-written note without unnecessary fluff.

 Avoid: Hope this email finds you well

-Try this instead: Again, try to include something more personal to the recipient if appropriate.
+Try saying this instead at work: Again, try to include something more personal to the recipient if appropriate.
 Personal doesn’t have to mean about their personal life.
 You can keep it professional and still let a colleague or client know that you listen and care about their interests or projects.
 If nothing comes to mind, why not save everyone time and kindly and professionally skip to the action item that you’re emailing them about?

 Avoid: Sorry to bother you

 Have you ever worked with Canadian colleagues?
-Some of us feel obliged to apologize for everything (including sending necessary work communications!), but it’s a sure-fire way to undermine your credibility.
-This is used often when emailing someone in a leadership position whose time you know is valuable, however, it’s counterproductive to waste anyone’s time having to scroll through apologies and over-explained context.
-Also, it’s worth noting that women tend to apologize more than men, and it can reinforce the idea that they’ve made some error.
+Some of us feel obliged to apologize for everything (including sending necessary work communications!), but it’s a surefire way to undermine your credibility.
+This is used often when emailing someone in a leadership position whose time you know is valuable; however, it’s counterproductive to waste anyone’s time having to scroll through apologies and over-explained context.
+It’s also worth noting that women tend to apologize more than men, and it can reinforce the idea that they’ve made some error.
 There is no need to admit wrongdoing when there’s been none.

-Try this instead: Lead with an action item and then follow up with broader context if necessary.
+Try saying this instead at work: Lead with an action item and then follow up with broader context if necessary.
 “I’m emailing to kindly request ___” and then thank them for their time.
 A thank you is always better than an apology when you want to add an acknowledgement around efforts.

 Avoid: Just checking in

-Try this instead: Emails like this don’t provide any value and tend to clog up inboxes.
+Try saying this instead at work: Emails like this don’t provide any value and tend to clog up inboxes.
 If you need to remind someone of a deadline, just do that!
 Your follow-up email should offer some value or an actionable item, which you can include in the subject line to catch their interest (and ensure your email will be opened).

 Avoid: Per my last message